visgl/luma.gl/dev-docs/roadmaps/gpgpu-roadmap.md

 * Fix any remaining bugs in TransformFeedback / Buffer classes
 * Update any TF code/PRs: Wind example and Attribute animation

+### Transform : Improved Transformfeedback API (Shipped in v5.2)

+This new class provides an easy-to-use interface to Transform Feedback.
+It hides WebGL API complexity by internally creating and managing all required WebGL objects that are necessary to perform Transform Feedback operations.
+New demos and existing features (AttributeTransitions) are updated to use this newer class to reduce code complexity.

+### ScreenGridLayer with GPU based grid aggregation. (deck.gl, shipped in v6.0)

+ScreenGridLayer is updated to support aggregation on GPU.
+Depending on the data set aggregation on GPU can be 10-12X faster and capable of handling large data sets (MM) where CPU version freezes the UI.